mrgaaron/docs/source/reference/objects/webhook.rst

 .. class:: Webhook

    A webhook is the JSON representation of one of TempoIQ's realtime alerts.
+   You can configure rules to send webhooks as HTTP POSTs to a provided URL.
    Webhooks are the most straightforward way to interact with realtime alerts programmatically.

    .. list-table::